Hervian/lambda-factory/README.md

 It would be challenging.
 Say we generated the Lambda interface directly as byte code, and all methods were called `invoke`.
 How should the compiler know what to compile, when a caller _calls_ invoke(...)?
 If the return type is used, ie assigned to some variable then _perhaps_ the compiler can choose the correct overloaded method.
 I suspect, though, that some "ambiguious method call" error would be thrown.

 ### Disclaimer
 This is a hobby project.
 I do not pretend to be an expert, rather I try to increase my knowledge about Java and programming in general.
 My knowledge of LambdaMetafactory comes solely from javadoc, experiments and, not least, the many answers on stackoverflow from a german user called Holger.
-Though I have released this project there are many unsolved issues.
-For example, I do not in the time of writing have an overview of the memory consumptions of the lambda-factory - will an application that replaces Method.invoke with Lambda.invoke run into an OutOfMemory error sooner ( - all those generated classes...)?
-Is it really the case that the dynamically generated Lambda implementations only implement 1 (or so) method from the Lambda interface?